dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Always plan for the fact that no plan ever goes according to plan.**
+**It's the repetition of affirmations that leads to belief.
+And once that belief becomes a deep conviction, things begin to happen.**

-Simon Sinek
+Muhammad Ali